mileistone/study_resources/modeling/supervised_learning/3d/temporal_action_recognition/README.md

         - horizontal random flip
   - testing
     - the models are applied convolutionally over the whole video taking 224×224 center crops, and the predictions are averaged
-      - We briefly tried spatially-convolutional testing on the 256×256 videos, but did not observe improvement
+      - we briefly tried spatially-convolutional testing on the 256×256 videos, but did not observe improvement
 - [CVPR2017] [Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset](https://arxiv.org/abs/1705.07750)
   - Kinetics
   - I3D
     - LSTM vs Two-Stream vs 3D-ConvNet vs 3D-Fused vs Two-Stream I3D
   - training
     - data augmentation
       - temporal